swcarpentry/python-novice-inflammation/pages/01-numpy.md

 The expression `numpy.loadtxt(...)` is a [function call](../../gloss.html#function-call) that asks Python to run the function `loadtxt` that belongs to the `numpy` library.
-This [dotted notation](../../gloss.html#dotted-notation) is used everywhere in Python to refer to the parts of things as `whole.part`.
+This [dotted notation](../../gloss.html#dotted-notation) is used everywhere in Python to refer to the parts of things as `thing.component`.

 `numpy.loadtxt` has two [parameters](../../gloss.html#parameter):
 the name of the file we want to read,